Felix Dzerzhinsky Guards Regiment: Recruitment and training

 Military service in the Guard regiment was completed as WED (abbr.
 Wehrersatzdienst, alternative military service).
 In contrast to the National People's Army, recruits were inducted in April and September / October, a month earlier.

 Recruits were selected from soldiers and NCOs who served in the NVA as volunteers for three years.
 Sometimes, service with the FDGR could potentially lead to a career in the Stasi.
 Most soldiers in the regiment are known to be parachute-qualified.
 Several players of BFC Dynamo and SG Dynamo Dresden made their military service with the regiment, such as Lutz Eigendorf and Matthias Sammer.
 The head of the Stasi Erich Mielke was also the president of SV Dynamo.

 It became publicly known in 2011 that also the incumbent president of football club 1.
 FC Union Berlin Dirk Zingler was a member of the Felix Dzerzhinsky Guards Regiment for three years during his military service.
 Dirk Zingler has explained that he had sought to spend his military service in Berlin and that he was unaware beforehand that the regiment belonged to the Stasi.
-However, it was not possible to apply for the Felix Dzerzhinsky Guards Regiment.
+It was, however, not possible to apply for the Felix Dzerzhinsky Guards Regiment.
 The Stasi selected who it thought fit to serve with the regiment.